Frequently asked questions

 There are typically three types of policies regarding the inclusion of non-free software:

 - Some GNU/Linux distributors allow non-free software in order to enable hardware functionality.
-This happens because some hardware manufacturers such as NVidia do not care about their customers' freedoms, and only release restricting firmware and drivers (some of them don't even release anything, like Broadcom).
+This happens because manufacturers like NVidia do not release the full code for their drivers.
+Additionally, many Wi-Fi cards and other components require specific proprietary firmware to operate.
 These are available at no cost (they are freeware) but under restrictive licenses.
-Distributions such as Ubuntu and Fedora thus include such components to improve hardware compatibility.
+Distributions such as Debian, Ubuntu, and Fedora thus include or help install these components to ensure your computer works smoothly out of the box.

 - Some GNU/Linux distributors assemble free and restrictive software without distinction.
 Such distributors would not like users to think of their freedom, and rather advertise only the technical capabilities of their product.
 Using such distributions isn’t much better than using Windows.
 We value your freedom and recommend you choose carefully!